edoardottt/boggart/docs/TEMPLATE_GUIDE.md

   - "file" means you have to add the content-type (as shown, whatever it is: json, html...) and the 'content' will be the path to the file that boggart will read and use as reply to the client.

 There is always a default request definition with the id 'default' used for 404 responses.
 Then we have the ignore array, that is the paths boggart must ignore.
+The last thing is the headers configuration, here you can add custom headers.

 If you need more examples see [/examples](https://github.com/edoardottt/boggart/tree/main/examples).
 Be aware that if you need files to be read with 'file' as response-type (as shown here, 404.html) you need to put them in the folder `public/honepot`.